liferay/liferay-environment-composer/README.markdown

 ## Quick start

-This Liferay Workspace is set up so you can immediately spin up an environment with Liferay, a database, and Elasticsearch set up.
+This Liferay Workspace is set up so you can immediately spin up an environment with Liferay, a database, Elasticsearch and an NGINX webserver set up.
 Different features and services can be included or omitted as needed.

 To start up the environment, run `./gradlew start`.